Best guitarists of all time: The ten most influential in rock and blues.

 Who are the best guitarists in history?

 Yes, we know that there are many lists that seek to select the best guitarists in the world.
-However, every instrument enthusiast has his or her favourites and it is impossible to please them all.
-But we have found that what we can do is to offer good arguments that clarify the selection criteria for the reader.
+However, every instrument enthusiast has their favourites and it is impossible to please them all.
+But, one thing we can do, is offer good arguments that clarify the selection criteria for the reader.

 The best guitarists in history: